sjml/lox/README.md

 In any case, its similarity to C works to my advantage here — it lets me do low-level memory manipulation like C, but the semantics are _juuuuuust_ different enough that I have to think as I write code instead of just mindlessly copying.
 So hey, there we go.

 (Made and tested with LDC 1.39.0)

+(At one point this was actually running *faster* than the canonical C version from the book... until after the optimizations chapter and the end.
+C'est la vie.
+Still very close on the zoo benchmark, though, only about 5% slower in my tests.)

 ## rlox